-Why I Love These Sauteed Green Beans With Garlic
+Why I Love These Sauteed Garlic Green Beans

-These garlicky green beans are the best for so many reasons!
+These garlic green beans are the best for so many reasons!

 - They're so easy to make!
-These green beans are so easy to make and come together super fast.
+These garlic green beans are so easy to make and come together super fast (in under 15 minutes!).
 Perfect for when you need a quick and easy side recipe.

 What Do I Need To Make Them?

-This recipe for sauteed green beans with garlic has few ingredients, which is what makes it so healthy for you.
+This recipe for garlic green beans has few ingredients, which is what makes it so healthy for you.

 - Garlic cloves.
-Y'all know I love garlic, and lightly sauteed in oil, it adds so much flavor to veggie dishes and is a GREAT addition to this green bean recipe.
+Y'all know I love garlic and lightly sauteed in oil, it adds so much flavor to veggie dishes and is a GREAT addition to this garlic green bean recipe.

 - Crushed red pepper flakes.
 This one is optional but I love the tiny bit of spice the crushed red pepper flakes give to these green beans.

-- Add the olive oil to a pan over medium heat.
+- Heat your oil.
+Add the olive oil to a pan over medium heat.

-- Toss in your garlic cloves and saute for 30 seconds-1 minute, until the cloves start to become fragrant.
+- Saute the garlic.
+Toss in your garlic cloves and saute for 30 seconds-1 minute, until the cloves start to become fragrant.

-- Add the green beans and saute, stirring occasionally, for 5-7 minutes.
+- Quickly saute the green beans.
+Add the green beans and saute, stirring occasionally, for 5-7 minutes.
 No boiling needed!
 Don't keep the green beans on the stove for too long - the goal is to keep them crisp, not let them get mushy and soggy (which can happen sometimes if you boil them in advance or saute them for too long).

-- Remove from heat, add some salt and pepper, and a pinch of crushed red pepper flakes if desired.
+- Add the seasonings.
+Remove from heat, add some salt and pepper, and a pinch of crushed red pepper flakes if desired.

-These sauteed green beans with garlic are best served immediately.
+These sauteed garlic green beans with garlic are best served immediately.